Published on

 }

-As you can see for create operation we use insert operation from Supabase.
+As you can see, for the create operation, we use the insert operation from Supabase.

 async function Get(name) {